Vandit Gupta ’21, MBA’23

 Why did you continue your education at Bryant University?

 After my undergrad years, I worked at ACS Industries as a marketing analyst, and I realized that I needed more analytical skills.
-I knew Bryant offered a Business Analytics specialization, so I decided to do the MBA.
-I did my undergrad in marketing, and I decided that Business Analytics could be a good extension of my marketing background.
+I knew Bryant offered a business analytics specialization, so I decided to do the MBA.
+I did my undergrad in marketing, and I decided that business analytics could be a good extension of my marketing background.

 I’m also from a business family.
 We have a manufacturing business, so I thought this might help me in my future endeavors.
 One day I want to go back to India and help with my family’s business.